 My novella The Quarantine of St. Sebastian House is now complete and available for purchase.
 To learn about my motives and process in writing it, please see here and here.
+You can read a sample chapter here.
 From the finished book’s back cover:

 The Quarantine of St. Sebastian House is a masterpiece—a vision of the modern artist that we so desperately need.
 It is inevitable that this book will impact the world.